antoinetavant/learntools/TPM2PPF_learntools/core/README.md

 ## Solutions

 All problems should define a `_solution` class attribute.
-If your solution is just in the form of code, you can create a `learntools.core.CodeSolution`, passing the source to its constructor.
+If your solution is just in the form of code, you can create a `TPM2PPF_learntools.core.CodeSolution`, passing the source to its constructor.
 This will render it in a code block with Python syntax highlighting.

 If the solution is more than a couple lines, you might want to actually write it out in a separate module.
-If you do this, check out the `CodeSolution.load()` helper (see `learntools/python/ex7.py` for an example of it in use).
+If you do this, check out the `CodeSolution.load()` helper (see `TPM2PPF_learntools/python/ex7.py` for an example of it in use).

 Otherwise, `_solution` should be a markdown string.

 ## Checking

 This is the aspect of problem definition with the most potential for complication.
-There are a number of abstract `Problem` subclasses defined in `learntools/core/problem.py` (you'll rarely write a concrete `Problem` subclass that inherits directly from `Problem`).
+There are a number of abstract `Problem` subclasses defined in `TPM2PPF_learntools/core/problem.py` (you'll rarely write a concrete `Problem` subclass that inherits directly from `Problem`).
 What distinguishes these abstract subclasses is mostly how they approach checking.
 Below is a rundown of those subclasses.

 ### No checking / code interaction? `ThoughtExperiment`